How Organic CBD is Made: The Journey from Soil to USDA-Certified Gold

 5. The "Organic Warning": Hidden Costs and Rigorous Testing

 The cost of producing authentic USDA organic CBD oil is roughly 300% higher than non-organic oil.
-The oversight, the certification fees, and the premium ingredients mean that if a company doesn't display the USDA badge, they likely aren't organic.
+The oversight, the certification fees, and the premium ingredients mean that if a product doesn't display the USDA badge, they likely aren't organic.

 Comprehensive Third-Party Lab Testing